Pharaoh Hound

 Interesting facts about the Pharaoh Hound

-The Pharaoh Hound is one of the oldest domesticated dog breeds in recorded history, with depictions found in ancient Egyptian tomb reliefs dating back over 4,000 years
+The Pharaoh Hound is one of the oldest domesticated dog breeds in recorded history, with depictions found in ancient Egyptian tomb reliefs dating back over 4,000 years.

 FAQ

-Yes, Pharaoh Hounds have a patient and gentle nature with children and get along well with other dogs, making them excellent family pets.
+Yes, Pharaoh Hounds have a patient and gentle nature with children and generally get along well with other dogs, making them excellent family pets.
 However, their size and energy mean they're better suited to families with older children who won't be overwhelmed during play.

 Pharaoh Hounds stand 53-64cm tall and weigh 20-25kg, making them larger than Basenjis (40-43cm, up to 11kg) but similar in size to Ibizan Hounds.
-The key differences are in coat colour patterns and ear set, though all three share that elegant, ancient appearance.
+The key differences are in coat colour, patterns, and ear set, though all three share that elegant, ancient appearance.